f32by/dumb-browser/README.md

 13. Promotions in New Tab Page
 14. [HTML \<ping\> attribute](https://www.w3schools.com/tags/att_a_ping.asp)
 15. Spell Checker
+16. Installer and Updater
+17. Subresource filter (which is used by Chrome's integrated AdBlocking feature.)

 Other changes / optimizations:
 1. [UI] Change web controls' color to gray (edge style)